 Best Gymnastics Rings

 One reason we recommend the FringeSport Competition Gymnastics Rings despite them being some of the least expensive available is due to the strap buckles, wood finish, and diameter options.
 The last thing you want when using gymnastic rings is for the buckle to fail and send you to the ground.

 The buckle on the FringeSport Gymnastics Rings is heavy-duty, while the wood finish is smooth, unlike many competitors.
 Finally, the FID ring standard (the one's used in the Olympics) is a 28MM or 32MM Diameter.
 Most of the cheaper gymnastic rings have a thick diameter which may seem small, but regarding a set of rings, it's definitely noticeable.

 The wider gymnastics rings are available to purchase for a couple bucks more if that suits your fancy, but we'd suggest for everyone but those with monster mitts to purchase the 28MM diameter variety.
 There isn't much separating various types of gymnastics rings, so we'd suggest going with the ones that are priced well, and these are.

 If you have no interest in wooden rings or would like something more durable and able to weather the elements, I'd suggest the Titan Fitness Gymnastics Rings.

-We have tested the Titan Gymnastics Rings in all sorts of workouts and situations including for things like leaving outside and taking on trips.
+We have tested the Titan Gymnastics Rings in all sorts of workouts and situations including things like leaving outside and taking on trips.
 I much prefer wood for its ability to take chalk, but we've had no qualms with the Titan's and to make up for the lack of grip, you can easily wrap them in hockey tape.

 One part of CrossFit that you can avoid no matter how much you'd like is conditioning.
 Whether it's interval training or simply throwing in some conditioning during metcons, you're going to want conditioning equipment that is not only effective, but is going to take the abuse you can throw at it.

-Go into any CrossFit Affiliate and the equipment you'll see will be rowers, bikes, and sleds.
+Go into any CrossFit Affiliate and the equipment you'll see will be rower machines, exercise bikes, and sleds.
 If you want to compete in the CrossFit Open you'll need to have specific pieces of equipment and those are the ones we recommend here.